 • The stock chlorophyll-a solutions prepared above will be used to prepare working standard dilutions of chlorophyll-a using 90% acetone to dilute the standards.
 (Use volumetric glassware to make these standard dilutions).
 The working standards will then be used to calibrate the fluorometer.
-Note that the concentration of the working standards is based on the spectrophotometrically determined concentration of the Stock Concentrate, which should be $\sim 10,000 \mu$ Chl-a/l, and the Diluted Stocks "A" and "B" which should represent 10 and 100-fold dilutions of the concentrated stock.
-Therefore, the actual concentrations of the working standards will need to be computed from the spectrophotometrically determined concentrated Stock (the concentration of the Concentrated Stock should be determined using the spectrophotometer as described above before each calibration).
+Note that the concentration of the working standards is based on the spectrophotometrically determined concentration of the Stock Concentrate, which should be ~10,000 μChl-a/l, and the Diluted Stocks "A" and "B" which should represent 10 and 100-fold dilutions of the concentrated stock.
+Therefore, the actual concentrations of the working standards will need to be computed from the spectrophotometrically determined concentrated stock should be determined concentrated Stock (the concentration of the Concentrated Stock should be determined using the spectrophotometer as described above before each calibration).